igarrison/chef-cookbooks/snekmon/README.md

 Graphite and Grafana?
 ---------------------
 Yes, you are expected to have setup or aquired a graphite server on your own.
 You do not need to put a grafana or other dashboard in front of it if you don't want to.
-The poller script just needs to be able to submit stats to the graphite port, and the alerting script needs to hit the [http api](http://graphite.readthedocs.org/en/1.0/url-api.html) to make requests similar to the one below (except using python http libraries instead of curl):
+The poller script just needs to be able to submit stats to the graphite port, and the alerter script needs to hit the [http api](http://graphite.readthedocs.org/en/1.0/url-api.html) to make requests similar to the one below (except using python http libraries instead of curl):

 ```
 $ curl "http://localhost/render?target=system.pi.reptile_hottemperature&from=-1hours&format=raw"